-A while ago, trying on a lipstick before buying could have meant dealing with apathetic salespeople (but not necessarily, and this was not the worst thing anyway) and with dubious hygiene of putting lips on the same surface as other buyers.
+Some time ago, trying a lipstick before buying it could mean having to deal with apathetic sales assistants (but not necessarily, and in any case this wasn't the worst thing) and with the dubious hygiene of putting lips on the same surface as other buyers.

-Today, with the "boost" of the pandemic, a flurry of major cosmetics brands are trying to reproduce that experience in apps that show a "digital" makeup superimposed on people's faces.
-Virtually everything, from eyeliner to phard passing through the eye pencil is positioned by augmented reality.
-Okay, some people prefer to try the tricks up close.
+Today, with the “boost” of the pandemic, a flurry of major cosmetics brands are trying to replicate that experience in apps that show “digital” makeup superimposed on people's faces.
+Practically everything, from the eyeliner to the blush through the eye pencil is positioned by augmented reality.
+Ok, some people prefer to try tricks up close.
 Of you?
 The cosmetics market aims to bring augmented reality to physical stores as well.

-If in the US it goes strong My Dior , the app of the famous fashion brand.
-Tricks are tried, ordered and purchased with just a few taps.
+If in the US it goes strong My Dior , the app from the famous fashion brand.
+You try tricks, order and buy with just a few taps.
 A bargain from beyond half a trillion dollars.
-Other brands (Maybelline, Gucci and so many that are growing more and more) are all experimenting with variations on the technology, some in increasingly serious ways.
-Cosmetics giant L'Oréal got ready in unsuspecting times by purchasing an entire AR development studio, ModiFace, to build its offer in augmented reality.
+Other brands (Maybelline, Gucci, and more and more) are all experimenting with variations on the technology, some in increasingly serious ways.
+The cosmetics giant L'Oréal has prepared itself in unsuspecting times, purchasing an entire AR development studio, ModiFace, to build its offer in augmented reality.

-It will be mainstream to "virtually" try on cosmetics before buying them.
-You can actually create a truly incredible digital experience, at a very low cost to the brand.
+It will be mainstream to "virtually" try cosmetics before purchasing them.
+You can actually create a really incredible digital experience, at a very low cost to the brand.

 Tom Cheesewright, UK business consultant and makeup expert

-In parallel with the growth of cosmetics in augmented reality, an artisanal industry of AR developers specialized in the new convergence arises: cosmetics as technological "filters".
-The software house Poplar Studio, for example, he worked for brands of makeup like L'Oréal, NYX and Maybelline to create what industry players often refer to as "user experiences".
+In parallel with the growth of augmented reality cosmetics, a cottage industry of AR developers specializing in the new convergence is emerging: cosmetics as technological "filters".
+The software house Poplar Studio, for example, he worked for brands of makeup like L'Oréal, NYX and Maybelline to create what industry players often call “user experiences.”

-"People don't necessarily want to go to a store to try something out before they buy it," says Poplar's CEO David Ripert.
+“People don't necessarily want to go to a store to try something before they buy it,” says the Poplar CEO David Ripert.

 The technology will, in fact, apply a mask made by training the system with thousands of photos and 3D models of the faces of real people.
 And this mask will constitute in different forms all the cosmetics to try, adapted to the unique shape of our face.

-The refinements will make these filters more and more realistic.
-There may be things like, for example, reflections from the external environment.
-If there is a blue light or colored wall in a room, the color will reflect it on the skin.
+Refinements will make these filters increasingly realistic.
+There could be things like, for example, reflections from the external environment.
+If there is blue light or a colored wall in a room, the color will reflect it on your skin.

 David Ripert, CEO Poplar